fouadh/gocan/README.md

 The command will return the complexity calculated of that file for the specified time period.

+**Note:** to execute that command, you will need to have access to the source code again.

 ![Complexity](doc/images/complexity2.png)

 We can see here that there is a maximum number of 14 indentations in some line(s) which might indicated some complicated code there.